-The good news is your brain makes physical changes based on the repetitive things you do and experiences you have in your life.
-The bad news is your brain makes physical changes based on the repetitive things you do and experiences you have in your life.
-This works both for you and against you.
+The good news is your brain makes physical changes based on the repetitive things you do and experiences you have.
+The bad news is your brain makes physical changes based on the repetitive things you do and experiences you have.
+This morphing capability of your brain, known as neuroplasticity, works both for you and against you.

-Neuroplasticity, the ability of the brain to change its own structure and function through thought and activity, is an amazing, empowering truth of the last decade.
-It has implications and possibilities in almost every aspect of human life and culture.
-This same characteristic also makes the brain very vulnerable to outside and internal, usually unconscious, influences.
-Norman Doidge, in his book The Brain That Changes Itself refers to this as “the plastic paradox.”
+Neuroplasticity, the ability of the brain to change structure and function based on input from repeated behaviors, emotions, and thoughts is an empowering truth of the last decade with far-reaching implications and possibilities for almost every aspect of human life and culture.
+However, this same characteristic, making your brain amazingly resilient, also makes it very vulnerable to outside and internal, usually unconscious, influences.
+In his book The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science, Norman Doidge calls this the “plastic paradox.”

 Think about it.
-The brain actually wires itself and forms neuronal connections based on what you do repeatedly in your life.
-Vegging out on TV.
-Getting a sugar fix.
-Sipping a soda.
-Drinking the morning cup of joe.
-Fixing a drink to unwind after work.
+Your brain actually wires itself and forms neuronal connections based on what you do over and over in your life.
+Vegging out in front of the TV.
+Having a sugar fix.
+Sipping soda.
+Drinking your morning cup of coffee.
+Fixing a cocktail to unwind after work.
 Smoking cigarettes.
-Burning a joint to take the edge off.
-Having a hit of harder stuff.
-Biting fingernails.
-Whether you call them bad habits or addictions, they become wired into your brain.
+Biting your fingernails.
+Whether you want to call them bad habits or addictions, these activities literally become wired into your brain.

-Not all addictions are to substances as an addiction is any compulsive habit.
-People can be addicted to almost anything: exercise, facebook, pornography, shoes, negative self talk, etc… All addiction involves neuroplastic changes in the brain, and a person experiences cravings because their plastic brain has become sensitized to the substance or experience.
+An addiction is a compulsive habit which can form around almost anything: exercise, Facebook, pornography, shoes, negative self-talk, etc… All addiction involves neuroplastic change in the brain, and a person experiences cravings because their plastic brain has become sensitized to the substance or experience they desire.

-When a person kicks a habit, the addictive neuronal circuits in the brain become weaker and less active over time without the reinforcement of the behavior, but they’re still in place.
-Alcoholics Anonymous insists that there are no “former alcoholics.”
-They are right!
-The pathways are still there and can be reactivated.
+When a person kicks a habit, the addictive neuronal circuits in the brain become weaker and less active over time without the regular reinforcement of the behavior or substance, but they still exist for a while and can easily be reactivated.